1 9 6 4 – 1 9 6 5 (USA)

 Perhaps by chance, perhaps by design, TW3 was repeatedly preempted during the fall and replaced with low-rated political speeches and documentaries paid for by the Republicans.
 By the time the show reappeared after the election, its momentum was gone, and audiences had switched to the competition (Peyton Place on ABC and Petticoat Junction on CBS).

 TW3 – and with it topical television – was gone by the end of the season, but the example had been set.
-Political satire would appear in later years in The Smothers Brothers Comedy Hour, NBC’s Saturday Night Live and many other programs.
+Political satire would appear in later years in The Smothers Brothers Comedy Hour, NBC’s Saturday Night Live and many other similar shows.